North Fork of Roanoke AVA: Topography

 The valley floor of the North Fork begins in Roanoke County at an elevation of 1800 ft.
 As the river flows through Montgomery County it descends 600 ft before reentering Roanoke County to form the main body of the Roanoke River.
 Both the Pearis and Fort Lewis Mountains overlook the North Fork which has elevations of 3100 ft.
 The significant result, viticulturally, is an uneven frost-free area between 1700 to 2200 ft elevations on the southeast facing slopes of the Eastern Continental Divide and lower fringe of the north facing slopes of Pearis Mountain.
-The hardiness zone is 7a or 6b depending upon elevation.

 Climate

 The micro climate for grape production in the viticultural area is excellent due largely to the protection the valley derives from its location between two high ranging, parallel and northwest facing mountain ridges.
 The mountains protect the valley and its southeast facing slopes from destructive storms and limit excessive rainfall in the growing season.
 The average annual rainfall in the viticultural area is 39.5 in as contrasted with 44.0 in and more in the western mountains.
 Air and soil drainage on the slopes are good.

 Westerly breezes that flow though the valley provide a refreshing influence in the growing season and also help to dry the canopy in the summer, reducing the risk of fungal vine diseases.
 Morning fog in the summer helps to moderate the effects of warm sunshine as well, resulting in a balance of phenols and acidity in the finished wines.
 Despite variations in elevation, the growing season in the North Fork is relatively constant averaging 170 days with a heat summation of about 2800 degree days (GDD) between the 28 F Spring and Fall frosts.
-Winters are mild with temperatures below -5 F occurring only every 12 to 15 years with a 150 year record low of -16 F in 1977.
+Winters are mild with temperatures below -5 F occurring only every 12 to 15 years with a 150-year record low of -16 F in 1977.
 Summer highs rarely exceed 90 F and the pattern of warm days and cool nights is conducive to wine grape quality.
+The USDA plant hardiness zones are 7a and 7b.